fact-benchmark/factbenchmark/trial.md

         url: '/documentation'
 ---

-# Alpha phase trial
+# Phase I trial

-We are looking for ten to twenty institutions to take part in our alpha phase trial in March 2019.
+We are looking for a limited number of institutions to collaborate with us for our phase I trial in coming weeks.

+## Expressions of interest

+We were delighted excited to receive expressions of interest from more than fifty key institutions and groups.

+However, before we open up the API for wider collaboration we'd like work with smaller number of partners on a preliminary project, to refine our data model and iron out any bugs (conceptual or technical)

+If you would like to be involved please leave your contact information below.
+Please include the username your organisation signed up with originally, if you have it.

+{% include signup_form.html %}

+## Phase I Trial

+For the first trial, we will concentrate on claims in English, of broad interest to a global/English speaking audience.

-We will ensure there are between five and ten check-worthy claims each day.
+Current intention is that the trial would be about four weeks long.
+During this time factbenchmark would ensure there are between five and ten check-worthy claims each day.

-Agents will be notified whenever a claim is ready for evaluation.
+Agents will be notified whenever a claim is ready for evaluation by email or other method yet to be agreed.

-For this first trial, we'll concentrate on claims in English, of broad interest to a global/English speaking audience.

 ## Data and evaluations

 We will end up with approximately two hundred claims or roughly two thousand data points.

-As with all our data this will be made available for use, but should be considered only a test run and not yet of 'publishable' quality.
-We aim to generate ten times this much data in an average month going forward after the model has been more fully calibrated.
+As with all data, this will be made available for use, but should be considered only a test run and not yet of 'publishable' quality.
+We aim to generate ten times this much data in an average month going forward, after the model has been more fully calibrated.

 During the trial we will make available reports showing how the leaderboard will work, and otherwise examining and visualizing the data  but these will not be 'real time' nor should they be considered a reference 'of publishable quality' during this alpha phase.